 To the point, back in the day I owned a 42-foot, Maine-built, wood Downeast lobster boat.
-She was a salty craft and I did my best over nine years of ownership to keep her that way.
-One season, having had enough rain, wind, and sun, I decided to undertake a refit of the open bridge and add on an enclosure.
+She was a salty craft, and I did my best over nine years of ownership to keep her that way.
+One season, having had enough rain, wind, and sun, I decided to refit the open bridge and add an enclosure.
 Enlisting the aid of a suitable carpenter, and with an acceptable file of bar-nap drawings and somewhat of an idea of what it should look like in order to preserve her distinctive profile, we armed ourselves with all the instruments capable of massive destruction and restoration and got to it.

 “We get approached in different ways for a wide variety of projects,” says John Fitzgerald, president of Saunders Yachtworks of Gulf Shores, Alabama.
 “And one of the first questions we ask is, ‘How are you going to use this boat for the next five or 10 years?’”

 “With sportfish boats being mostly seasonal, sitting in a boatyard is not the most favorable situation for an owner to be in,” Fitzgerald says.
 If a repower is in the plan, for example, then that should be done first so the boat can do what it’s supposed to be doing while a proposed salon do-over can wait.
-“We’ve had boats stay with us for over a year whose owners were looking to do an interior refit, exterior paint, a new mezzanine, and a repower, among other things.”
+“We’ve had boats stay with us for over a year whose owners were looking to do an interior refit, exterior paint, a new mezzanine and a repower, among other things.”

 One of the most important factors to consider is trust.
 That’s why you want to work directly with a top-of-the-line yard and, depending on the complexity of the project, this will help in determining how far you want to go.